mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 be a free parameter.
 As in all these situations only one stimulus is presented, we can make the lower asymptote of the psychometric function a free parameter by setting the keyword 'nafc' to 1.
 Note that in this case you also need to specify priors for four parameters instead of the three parameters in an nAFC experiment.

+The easiest way of deciding which 'nafc' you want to set is using the following approach:
+Psychometric function goes from		'nafc'
+	- PF from 0 to 1 -> NAFC = 1
+	- PF from 0.5 to 1 -> NAFC = 2
+	- PF from 0.33 to 1 -> NAFC = 3
+	- PF from 0.25 to 1 -> NAFC = 4
+	- etc.

+Setting the keyword 'nafc' to a value of 2 or larger results in a fixed guessing rate of 1/nafc.

 A note on yes-no experiments on detection
 -----------------------------------------